 There are lots of benefits to signing up for a mobile contract.
 It’s pretty convenient, for a start.
-You don’t need to worry about running out of credit like you would with pay as you go, and you even get yourself a shiny new mobile phone, which is awesome.
-On top of that, there’s a fair chance that you’ll get that phone cheaper than if you just bought it yourself.
-That’s not always the case, but generally, operators subsidise that price of the phone that they give you.
+You don’t need to worry about running out of credit as you would with pay as you go, and you get yourself a shiny new mobile phone which in most cases comes with no upfront cost.

 For some people, contract phone plans are going to be cheaper.
 Because you’re buying minutes, texts and data in bulk, you’re paying lower prices.
-You’ll find that a 100-minute calling plan is a lot cheaper than paying individually for each calling minute on pay as you go, for example.
+You’ll find that a 1GB data plan is a lot cheaper than paying individually for each megabyte on pay as you go, for example.
 As well as all of this, you’ll probably be offered some sweet freebies.
 Free services when you sign a contract are pretty standard, you’ll have plenty of choice of different handsets and calling plans, and you’ll be able to upgrade your phone every couple of years if you sign up for a contract extension.
 Not everything is perfect, though…

 Probably the biggest downside of contract phone is that you need to choose your monthly plan carefully or risk wasting cash.
 If your plan limits are too high, you’ll be paying for stuff that you’re not using – which is why contracts are not a good idea for light phone users.
 If your limits are too low though you’re going to end up paying extra fees for additional services and that gets pretty pricey.